benjaminparry/benjaminparry.github.io/_posts/2013-02-15-Ground-Zero.md

 So in conclusion here’s a bare bones site for you; no stylesheet, no javascript, no jQuery, no images…

 …well at least it’s responsive.

+*Disclaimer: This is in no way an Octopress-bashing post.
+Octopress is a superb resource and got me up and running with a fully responsive and optimised blog in minutes.
+If that’s your requirements then Octopress is definitely worth checking out.*